skchqhdpdy/Discord-MusicBot/Python312/share/doc/yt_dlp/README.txt

 -   pycryptodomex* - For decrypting AES-128 HLS streams and various other data.
 Licensed under BSD-2-Clause
--   phantomjs - Used in extractors where javascript needs to be run.
+-   phantomjs - Used in some extractors where JavaScript needs to be run.
+No longer used for YouTube.
+To be deprecated in the near future.
 Licensed under BSD-3-Clause
 -   secretstorage* - For --cookies-from-browser to access the Gnome keyring while decrypting cookies of Chromium-based browsers on Linux.
 Licensed under BSD-3-Clause